snandiDS/prokseq-deprecated/README.md

 	The program will run with sample file "sample", and parameter file "param.input".
 The program will also utilize 4 processors.

-To run the program the above mentioned dependencies are essential.
+To run the program, the dependencies mentioned above are essential.
 However, the executable binaries are bundled in the folder "depend".
-The pipeline needs two more file, the parameter and the sample files.
+The pipeline needs two more files, the parameter, and the sample files.
 The details of the parameter and sample files are as below.
 An example parameter and sample file are bundled together with the package.

 PARAMETER FILE:
 ===============